T h e U i g h u r s русский

 harmony of taste.
 Here we’d like to introduce some of the meals that are the

 most popular among the Uighurs.
+Cold

+rice starch, and eggs.
 "Gül’ Tavaq” - a flower dish - occupies a special place among cold dishes.
 This dish is a mix prepared from various vegetables, meat, and spices.
 Even though ingredients readily available determine variety of kinds of this dish, it is always a good-looking dish of chopped vegetables, fried and boiled and chopped meat.
 As a whole, the dish looks as a flower that consists of multi-colored petals.
 First course dishes popular among the Uighurs are:

 The